How Do Mouth Microbes Affect Gut Health and Digestion?

 Importantly, Akkermansia functions as part of a broader microbial ecosystem.
 Reduced levels typically reflect overall microbiome imbalance rather than a single-cause condition.

-For this reason, research examining foods that increase Akkermansia emphasizes dietary diversity, fermentable fibers, and polyphenol-rich plant foods that support broader microbial ecosystem recovery rather than isolated microbial stimulation.
+For this reason, research examining foods that support Akkermansia emphasizes dietary diversity, fermentable fibers, and polyphenol-rich plant foods that support broader microbial ecosystem recovery rather than isolated microbial stimulation.

 3. Oral Dysbiosis → Gut Inflammation